Due to an increase in patients either not showing up, OR Rescheduling, at their appointment times,

 How do common forms of colorblindness affect the number of distinguishable colors?

 As a person with a red-green color defect, it’s a big pain.
-As i have said in previous answers on the topic, i don’t even know what red and green look like. i only know what they look like to me.
-And based on vivid blue and yellow are to me, i think i am missing out on a lot of beauty.
-Some reds and greens look “very” red and green to me (the way i see them anyway) but others are just odd. especially when the colors are mixed with other colors (as in, oh there’s green mixed with that yellow??)
-Overall i would say red and green just look more dull. like something that has seen many cycles in the washing machine.
-I think the best way i can explain my dilemma is that violet, which is a combo of red and blue, looks mostly blue to me. and usually a dark blue. laying the colors side by side i can often tell the difference but not always. and on the color vision tests, i can generally only get about the first two; after that i’m screwed.
+As I have said in previous answers on the topic, I don’t even know what red and green look like. i only know what they look like to me.
+And based on vivid blue and yellow are to me, I think I am missing out on a lot of beauty.
+Some reds and greens look “very” red and green to me (the way I see them anyway), but others are just odd. especially when the colors are mixed with other colors (as in, oh, there’s green mixed with that yellow??)
+Overall, I would say red and green just look more dull. like something that has seen many cycles in the washing machine.
+I think the best way I can explain my dilemma is that violet, which is a combo of red and blue, looks mostly blue to me. and usually a dark blue.
+Lying the colors side by side, I can often tell the difference, but not always.
+And on the color vision tests, I can generally only get about the first two; after that, I’m screwed.
 About 7 percent of males suffer this problem, but only .7 percent of females do, so it is 100x more common in males.
-As a side note, do not invest in tinted glasses that “fix” color vision. they do not work.
+As a side note, do not invest in tinted glasses that “fix” color vision.
+They do not work.

 Are individuals with color blindness eligible to join the military if they are interested in working with electronics?

 Electronics is a very broad area.
-I took “electronics’ in high school (1977) where it meant knowing about power, resistance, capacitors, etc. I also attempted a few DIY car stereos back when AM was all that was available out of one horribly sounding speaker in the middle of the dash.
-In both of those instances i had a horrible time distinguishing the colors on the bands of resistors and the colored wires of the car stereos, especially when you’re under the dash with poor lighting. browns and reds, reds and greens, reds and gray, gray and greeen – hoo-boy, what’s a deutan to do?
+I took “electronics’ in high school (1977), where it meant knowing about power, resistance, capacitors, etc. I also attempted a few DIY car stereos back when AM was all that was available out of one horribly sounding speaker in the middle of the dash.
+In both of those instances, I had a horrible time distinguishing the colors on the bands of resistors and the colored wires of the car stereos, especially when you’re under the dash with poor lighting. browns and reds, reds and greens, reds and gray, gray and green – hoo-boy, what’s a deutan to do?
 Now, if you are working in other areas of ‘electronics’ that may not be as bad, but consider even computer screen colors or meters that use colors to depict a certain function.
 I would certainly think twice about this choice.
 Again, there may be areas that are less color dependent.
-My color deficient bro is a pharmacist and i am an eye doctor – we do pretty well, despite the unlikeliness of us choosing those professions!
+My color deficient bro is a pharmacist, and I am an eye doctor – we do pretty well, despite the unlikelihood of us choosing those professions!
 Good luck and don’t give up!
 But also do not think that a special tint on glasses or contact lenses will fix you, because it will not.

 Are glasses for color blindness effective?